 All being various bits of Truth in Television, though perhaps not all in the same restaurant.
 Themed restaurants with waitstaff in uniforms (maids, ninja, EFSF or Zeon soldiers, etc.), themed menu items, and some sushi restaurants have little automated trains that deliver orders to your table.

 Episode 6.
-Alice's hilarious breakdown as the Ōarai tanks chase her lone Sherman.
-Then the Ōarai tanks end up being chased by the rest (four more) of Saunders' Shermans, while they're chasing Alice.
+Arisa's hilarious breakdown as the Ōarai tanks chase her lone Sherman.
+Then the Ōarai tanks end up being chased by the rest (four more) of Saunders' Shermans, while they're chasing Arisa.
 All while the History Team keeps quoting battles where tables were turned and/or the siegers became the besieged.

 Episode 8.
-Katyusha's childish antics in general especially when she and Nonna begins singing Katyusha.
+Katyusha's childish antics in general, especially in the original Japanese version, when she and Nonna begins singing Katyusha.

-The Dance is broadcast on a HUGE screen for all to see... including Maho, Shiho and Yuri.
+The dance is broadcast on a HUGE screen for all to see... including Maho, Shiho and Yuri (Hana's mom).
 The expressions on the latter two's faces are priceless.

 At the end of the first chapter of the Little Army manga, when the girls worry about how their parents will react to them being late due to unexpected complications on their test run with a Panzer IV, and consider making excuses.